bonafideyan/housework/Installation of Chomiums OS.md

     ...
 sudo systemctl restart systemd-resolved
 ```
-But that did not resolve the elementary problem, At last, I realized that maybe
+But that did not solve the elementary problem, At last, I realized that maybe
 DNSSEC is culprit, so I modified /etc/systemd/resolved.conf and restart DNS service.
 ```
 DNSSEC=no